-Head coach Bob Dachille took over the young program in the fall of 2014 and has led the team to a 6-29 overall record in his first two seasons.
+Head Coach Bob Dachille took over the young program in the fall of 2014 and has led the team to an 8-43 overall record in his first three seasons.

 Year two under Dachille saw the team finish 3-15, with Dachille picking up his first Big South win with a 13-8 victory over Radford on April 9, 2016.
 The 2016 campaign saw seven athletes break into the top-10 or move up in the record book in multiple categories.
 The team had two players voted all-conference, one for athletics and one for academics.

-Dachille comes to Presbyterian from Erskine College, where he was the head women’s lacrosse coach for the past three seasons.
+Dachille came to Presbyterian from Erskine College, where he was the head women's lacrosse coach for three seasons.
 Under his leadership, the team set the school record in wins per season, each season improving from the previous year.
 He also led the team to the first ever appearance in the Conference Carolinas Tournament.

 While at Erskine, he recruited and coached talented student-athletes who excelled on the field and in the classroom.
 Under his leadership over the past three seasons, the team produced 10 All-Conference and 12 Academic All-Conference players, as well as the 2014 Conference Carolina Freshman of the Year in Alexandra Cole.
 His team posted a 3.25 GPA to be named the 2013 IWLCA Honor Squad.
 Cole has since joined the PC program in 2015 and was a valuable addition this past season.